vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 ![Each characters box is like an ecosystem, with different needs](/images/knob-design-3.jpg)

-System depth is added through in-canvas elements that evolve or grow with each cycle you pass through or over them.
-Additional outside-canvas elements, such as the profile portrait, need to be observed for state changes or monitored to see how they respond to various stimuli.
+System depth emerges through evolving level elements and curious contraptions designed to read your client’s needs.
+Probing for clues can be both physical and interpersonal.
+Like picking apart a witness’s lies to unravel the truth in [Ace Attorney](https://en.wikipedia.org/wiki/Ace_Attorney), you’ll dissect your client’s internal barriers and release their blockages.

-Like any good dating sim, there are many character parameters—some visible, others hidden.
-The path to peak arousal isn’t always straightforward.
+The client portrait in particular will be important for reading your clients responses and ground the gameplay abstractions in something human and intimate.

 ![Your clients, some are rare, some are very difficult](/images/knob-design-4.jpg)

 **Art**:
 The art is non-explicit, but highly suggestive in its springy physicality, shapes, and juicy animation.
-The roster should be filled with hotties.
+The roster should be filled with hotties and mysterious characters.

 The game should comply with video platform guidelines, so players can stream it without needing to switch to an 18+ channel.